neo-project/docs/en-us/sc/getting-started-java.md

 Installation and configuration steps:

-Download the [neo-compiler](https://github.com/neo-project/neo-compiler) project on Github, open the solution with Visual Studio 2017, publish the neoj project,
+Download the [neo-compiler](https://github.com/neo-project/neo-compiler) project on Github, open the solution with Visual Studio 2017, and publish the neoj project.

 Publish the neoj compiler (which converts Java bytecode to the AVM bytecode).